 YUKIHIRO TAKAHASHI Something In The Air (1981)

-Being YMO’s main vocalist did not necessarily mean Takahashi-san was a great singer and indeed, it had very much a Marmite effect.
+Being YMO’s main vocalist did not necessarily mean Takahashi-san was a great singer and indeed, it very much had a Marmite effect.
 With his solo albums of course, his voice took centre stage.
-And with his afflicted, semi-croon style in the vein of BRYAN FERRY, he showed his passionate side on ‘Something In The Air’.
-Not a cover of the THUNDERCLAP NEWMAN song, it came from ‘Neuromantic’, considered by many to be one of Takahashi’s finest solo albums; it featured NEW MUSIK’s Tony Mansfield, ROXY MUSIC’s Phil Manzanera and Andy Mackay as well as his YMO colleagues.
+And with his afflicted, semi-croon in the vein of Bryan Ferry, he showed his passionate side on ‘Something In The Air’.
+Not a cover of the THUNDERCLAP NEWMAN song, it came from ‘Neuromantic’, considered to be one of Takahashi’s finest solo albums; it featured Tony Mansfield, Phil Manzanera and Andy Mackay.

 Available on the YUKIHIRO TAKAHASHI album ‘Neuromantic’ via GT Music Japan